Seth Price: Writing

 Recently, Price published "Machine Time" in Heavy Traffic 1; in a year's end roundup in The Paris Review assistant editor Olivia Kan-Sperling cited it as "the best fiction I read this year;" it was also acclaimed in Interview Magazine'.
 In 2020, Price published the poetry book Dedicated to Life, which was conceived as a part of a gallery exhibition at Isabella Bortolozzi.
 Steve Zultanski called it one of his "favourite recent poetry books" in an article for Spike Magazine.

-In 2015 Price published the novel F*ck Seth Price.
+In 2015 Price published the novel Fuck Seth Price.
 Before publication, an excerpt appeared in Harper's Magazine and it was part of The Believer Magazine's "favorite fiction of 2015".
 In 2015, writing for the New York Times Style Magazine, musician/artist Kim Gordon named it as one of her favorite books, calling it "the best description of the art world ever."

 Price published How to Disappear in America in 2008 and it was adapted into a musical by Ei Arakawa.

 Price published Dispersion in 2002 as a self-published booklet.
 It has been translated into 7 languages and been bootlegged in a variety of ways, including a "Cult Classic" version from Burn Rate Berlin, which includes Kanye West "Wisdom Quotes" interspersed throughout.

 Talking to the Believer 10 years after Dispersion's initial publication Price said "I started writing that essay not because of any interest in the internet, but out of frustration about how to be an artist, or whether I even should "be" one.
 Is it possible to make objects anymore?
 Is that interesting?
 So really it was my thinking through how to enter this other world, and when I finished it, I thought the text itself might be a piece."